 not recognize all of the encodings that Python recognizes.
 You can see which

 encodings are usable in cx_Oracle by issuing this query:

 select distinct utl_i18n.map_charset(value) from v$nls_valid_values where parameter = 'CHARACTERSET' and utl_i18n.map_charset(value) is not null order by 1

-NLS_LANG.
-The language and territory components will still
+of that variable is ignored.
+The language and territory components of